1. Home

 Prepare, Practice, Perform

 Whether applying for a pharmacist job or a pharmacy intern position, the first step is the same as with other professions: focusing on the job description.
 Pay close attention to the skills and responsibilities.
-For each skill or responsibility, think of one or two examples in your life where you have demonstrated that skill or responsibility.
-If you don’t have a ton of real-world pharmacy experience, that won’t disqualify you.
+For each skill or responsibility, think of one or two examples where you have demonstrated that skill or responsibility.
+That won't disqualify you if you don’t have much real-world pharmacy experience.
 Relate the skill or responsibility to a moment in your professional life where you needed to deliver.
-The key is framing your individual skill and telling a story in a way that fosters trust in your ability to perform.
+The key is framing your skill and telling a story in a way that fosters trust in your ability to perform.

-The key is to relate these talents and experiences back to the job description.
+The key is to relate these talents and experiences to the job description.
 If you can do that, chances are you’ve improved your chances.
 A convincing, well-prepared, and well-thought-out interview can compensate for a lower GPA.
-Pharmacists and pharmacy interns spend a great deal of time communicating with the community, counseling, recommending, and displaying compassion.
+Pharmacists and pharmacy interns spend much time communicating with the community, counseling, recommending, and displaying compassion.
 A strong interview will give the employer the confidence that you will be able to excel in those areas.

 A pharmacist or pharmacy intern is also expected to be a leader.
 As the main facilitator of the pharmacy, a pharmacist is responsible for managing the pharmacy technician group and the ancillary pharmacy staff.